raiden-network/spec/smart_contracts.rst

 |  partner_signature     | bytes      | Elliptic Curve 256k1 signature of the partner on the withdraw data              |
 +------------------------+------------+---------------------------------------------------------------------------------+

-.. _cooperative-settle-proof-message:
+.. _cooperative-settle-proof:

 Cooperative Settle Proof
 ------------------------

 Data required by the smart contracts to allow the two channel participants to close and settle the channel instantly, in one transaction.
-It contains the cooperative settle message data and signatures from both participants on the cooperative settle message.
+It contains the cooperative settle proof which is signed by both participants.
 Signatures must be valid and are defined as:

 ::